 ISFJs value service towards others, whether they accomplish that through their profession or by going out of their way to lend a hand during a crisis.
 They are not the adventurous type and value the stability of a regimented schedule at work and at home.
 They tend to follow the same routine every day and become uncomfortable at the thought of change.

 How do their values match up?

 Although ENFP’s love for spontaneity and ISFJ’s need for structure tend to clash, they do have one very important value in common.
-Both types love people and want to do what they can to help others, though they tend to go about doing this in different ways.
-Conflicts arise when plans suddenly change and this can become a huge source of contention if special effort is not made to compromise with each other.
+Both types love people and want to do what they can to help others, though they tend to do this differently.
+Conflicts arise when plans suddenly change, and this can become a huge source of contention if special effort is not made to compromise with each other.

 Love Language/Love Style

 Both ENFP and ISFJ love to show their appreciation for others and are used to being the “givers” in their relationship.
 When they are paired together, they enjoy a more mutually beneficial relationship than they might have been used to in the past.